Teen Adventure Travel Camp

-Alpengirl is a step beyond Girl Scout Camp and a step beyond close to home traditional residential camps, yet, not quite the step of something more advanced and wilderness based like Outward Bound or NOLS.
+Alpengirl is a step beyond a Scouting type camp and a step beyond close to home traditional residential camps, yet, not quite the step of something more advanced and wilderness based like Outward Bound or NOLS.

-Alpengirl is a comfortable first step for girls who are new to teen adventure travel.
-Alpengirl is a great next step in adventure away from home for girls ready to challenge themselves, try new things, see new places and meet new people.
+Alpengirl is a comfortable first step for campers who are new to teen adventure travel.
+Alpengirl is a great next step in adventure away from home for campers ready to challenge themselves, try new things, see new places and meet new people.
 At Alpengirl, you'll be leaving the usual summer camp cabins, camp nurses, flag ceremony and mass produced camp food behind.

 Alpengirl is a confident step up in outdoor skills and leadership for returning campers.